VA Loan Entitlement Explained

 | Bonus Entitlement | $172,187.50 | Up to $276,281.25 |

-This is where veterans most often get confused.
 Full entitlement means the VA will guarantee 25% of any loan amount with no cap on the loan itself.
-You have full entitlement if you have never used a VA loan, if you paid off a previous VA loan and sold the property, or if you had a VA loan that went to foreclosure but you repaid the VA in full afterward.
-With full entitlement, there is no VA-imposed loan limit.
-Lenders will still review your income and credit, but the VA itself does not restrict your loan amount.
+You have full entitlement if you have never used a VA loan, if you paid off a previous VA loan and sold the property, or if you had a VA loan go to foreclosure but repaid the VA in full afterward.
+With full entitlement, the VA imposes no loan limit.
+Lenders still review your income, credit, and debt-to-income ratio, but the VA does not add a separate ceiling on top of what the lender approves.

 What Partial Entitlement Means